mm21/trilium-alchemy/doc/reference/fs-spec.md

 ### Canonical notes

-A given note is required to be defined in exactly one filesystem location - its **canonical path**.
+A given note is required to be defined in exactly one filesystem path - its **canonical path**.
 If the note is initially created on a filesystem, this is the canonical path.
-If being newly written from a Trilium server, a note path will be chosen (algorithm TBD) to contain the filesystem representation, while the others will be considered as clones.
+If being newly written from a Trilium server and the path is ambiguous due to notes having multiple parents, a note path will be chosen (algorithm TBD) to contain the filesystem representation.
+Other branches will be considered as clones.

+As mentioned previously, the `#filesystemPath` label can optionally be maintained to reflect its **canonical path**.

 ### Clone notes